![]() | ![]() |

 dynamic sizing; very fast insertions and removals

-Name an advantage of using arrays over linked lists to store data.
+Name two advantages of using arrays over linked lists to store data.

 Consider the program below and then answer the questions posed: